Frequently Asked Questions

 No. Real Estate agents often do little more than list the house on the MLS, and show the home to interested buyers and charge a 6-7% commission.
 If your house sells for $100,000, then you would pay $7000.00!

 You can easily list your house on a free website – Zillow.com or Realtor.com – and show it to interested buyers yourself!
-Once you find a buyer, Leigh Law can meet with you and advise on how you can sell your house yourself, help you finish the sale by drafting a purchase contract, advising and arranging closing, inspections, for a flat fee, not dependent on your sale price.
-We provide services well beyond what a real estate agent can provide and save you thousands of dollars.
+Once you find a buyer, Leigh Law can meet with you and advise on how you can sell your house yourself, help you finish the sale by drafting a purchase contract, advising and arranging closing, inspections and coordinating with the Title Company, for a flat fee, not dependent on your sale price.
+We provide services well beyond what a real estate agent can provide and our legal analysis and involvement can save you thousands of dollars.

 The more expensive your house, the more you save with our flat fee “for sale by owner” legal package.